pjotrekk/lightning/blogpost/blogpost.md

 </dependency>
 ```

+I will not use Spring for Apache Kafka - Beam will handle everything for us.
+I'll write some producer code to test our Beans with Beam pipeline but that's all.
+I added the 2.6.0 of kafka-clients dependency:

 Also, Apache Beam dependencies are needed too.
 They can be found in mvnrepository.

+I want to use Flink for actual data processing under the hood.
+Beam makes it easy to swap underlying data processing engines.
+If I changed my mind and wanted to use Dataflow or Spark then I just need to change this dependency and PipelineOptions (later in this article).

 ```xml
 <dependency>
     <groupId>org.apache.beam</groupId>